FNB Corporation: Acquisitions

 FNB has acquired many other companies during its long life.
-Some recent examples are listed below:

-In 2012, FNB acquired Parkvale Savings Bank, which was based in Monroeville.
+Some recent examples are listed below: In 2012, FNB acquired Parkvale Savings Bank, which was based in Monroeville.
 In 2015, FNB acquired Metro Bank (formerly Commerce Bank) of Harrisburg.
 In 2016, FNB agreed to a $1.4 billion deal with Yadkin Financial of Raleigh, North Carolina, the largest deal in the company's history, giving FNB 98 branches in North Carolina.
 The merger was completed on March 11, 2017.
 In 2021, it acquired Howard Bancorp (Howard Bank) of Maryland, and the acquisition was completed on January 22, 2022.

 In June 2022, FNB announced the purchase of UB Bancorp of Greenville, North Carolina, with $1.2 billion in assets and 15 Union Bank branches, for stock valued at $117 million.
 The deal was completed December 12.

 Leadership

 Vincent J. Delie, Jr., is chairman, president and CEO of FNB Corporation and First National Bank.
 He joined FNB in 2005 as head of the Pittsburgh Region.
 Delie became a First National Bank Board member in 2009.
 In 2011, Delie became president of FNB Corporation and in 2012 he was additionally named chief executive officer and elected to the board of directors.
 Delie reassumed his role as president of First National Bank when John Williams retired from the position in 2015.
 Delie has received numerous awards and honors, including The CEO Magazine's CEO of the Year award.

 Delie previously served as Executive Vice President of Corporate Banking at National City Bank.
 Throughout his career, he has held various leadership roles in areas within the financial services industry.
-He earned a degree in Finance from the College of Business at The Pennsylvania State University (Penn State).
+He earned a degree in Finance from the College of Business at The Pennsylvania State University (Penn State), where FNB is now the official provider of retail banking and financial services.